Import Data

 • Select the definition file to import.

-2. Step 2: Import your Data File
+2. Import your Data File

 • Under Import CSV Files, click on Select File.